-The school premises for term 1 was located at 77 Hastings River Drive Port Macquarie and moved to 5 Albert Circuit Port Macquarie for Term 2.
-Both properties are owned by Mid North Coast Community College Ltd. Fully fitted for educational services, the new facility comprises a two-storey building.
-Students access the facility via public transport, private transport or the Nautilus School Bus.
-In addition to school activities, the building is also used for vocational and adult community education classes in evenings and on weekends.
+The school premises is located at 77 Hastings River Drive Port Macquarie and is owned by Mid North Coast Community College Incorporated.
+Fully fitted for educational services, the facility comprises a two storey building.
+Students access the facility via public transport, private transport orthe Nautilus School Bus.
+In addition to school activities, the building is also used for vocational and adult community education classes.